LucasDelfino92/morrowindsharp/mw#.md

   - [X] 00 Core + Vanilla Meshes
   - [ ] 01 Optional - Smoothed Meshes
 - Also install **GH Patches and Replacers**.
+  - Rename the file to **Graphic Herbalism MWSE Patches and Replacers** before installing it.
   - Check the following options in the BAIN installer:
     - [ ] 00 Correct UV Ore + README
     - [ ] 01 Pherim's Replacers